lausek/lausek.github.io/_posts/2017-03-30-cuta-an-update-on-opensql.md

     - Like `COND` or `IF ...
 ELSEIF ...
 ELSE`:
     {% highlight abap %}
-    CASE &quot; nothing in this place
+    CASE " nothing in this place
         WHEN state = 1 THEN ...
         WHEN state = 2 THEN ...
         ELSE ...